roblevay/DP300/Shortcuts.md

 Welcome!
 Below you’ll find the exercises used in the **DP-300 Database Administrator** labs.

+Note: to setup the files, run the command **./deploy-sql-database.ps1 -sqlAdminPw "Abcdef12345!XYZ"**

 👉 **[Exercises](https://microsoftlearning.github.io/dp-300-database-administrator/)**

 Link to course files on Onedrive